cyber-sushi/makima/README.md

 ### \[settings]
 There are currently 4 available settings:
-- `GRAB_DEVICE` will set if makima should have exclusivity over the device.
+- `GRAB_DEVICE` will set if Makima should have exclusivity over the device.
 If set to `"true"`, no other program will read the original input of the device.
 If set to `"false"`, both the original input and the remapped input will be read by applications.
 The event reader won't start if this is not set.
 - `MOVE_MOUSE_WITH_STICK` will set if your mouse cursor should be moved using your controller's analog sticks, and which of the two sticks should move your cursor.
 Can be set to `"left"`, `"right"` or `"none"`.
 Defaults to "left" if not set.
 - `ANALOG_SENSITIVITY` will change the speed of your mouse cursor when moved through an analog stick.
 Lower value is higher sensitivity, minimum `"1"`, suggested `"6"`.
 The analog stick won't be read if this is not set.
 - `SIGNED_AXIS_VALUE` is needed if you're using Xbox controllers and Switch Joy-Cons to properly calibrate the analog stick's sensitivity.
 Set to `"true"` if you're using those controllers.
 Can be left out otherwise.